SEO Progress Tracking: A Comprehensive Guide

 The Core Web Vitals report ranks indexed URLs based on page loading speed and stability.
 This section offers separate reports for mobile and desktop, assigning each URL a particular status: good, needs improvement, or poor.

-Core Web Vitals include three specific page speed and user interaction measurements: LCP (largest contentful paint), FID (first input delay), and CLS (cumulative layout shift).
+Core Web Vitals include three specific page speed and user interaction measurements: LCP (largest contentful paint), CLS (cumulative layout shift), and INP (interaction to next paint).

 Indexing